.png)

 A Short Drive, A Considered Kitchen

 The road out of Leuven toward Holsbeek takes you through the quiet agricultural edge of Flemish Brabant, past the kind of low-density communes that Belgium seems to produce in reliable abundance.
 Sint-Maurusstraat 9 is not a city address, and Zappaz is not a city restaurant in the conventional sense.
 The move from Leuven proper to nearby Holsbeek changed the postcode but not the proposition: small, technically precise dishes, a kitchen that treats vegetables as genuine contributors rather than garnish, and a format that leans on sharing rather than sequential plating.
-The Michelin Guide has awarded the restaurant its Plate designation in both 2024 and 2025, a signal that the critical establishment considers the kitchen consistent enough to merit attention year over year, even as the address shifted.
+The Michelin Guide recognized the restaurant with Michelin Plates in both 2024 and 2025.

 What the Michelin Plate Actually Signals

 The Michelin Plate sits below the star tier but represents a meaningful threshold in the Guide's taxonomy.
 It marks kitchens where inspectors found cooking that is good enough to single out, without yet reaching the sustained level of distinction that stars require.
 For Zappaz, holding that designation across consecutive years during a period that included a physical relocation is worth noting: relocations typically introduce service and consistency disruption, and guides are not generous to kitchens in flux.
-The back-to-back Plates across the move suggest the kitchen has maintained its standards through the transition rather than rebuilding them afterwards.
+The recognition across consecutive years suggests consistency.

 In Leuven's broader dining context, the Michelin Plate places Zappaz in a clearly defined competitive tier.
 Restaurants like EED (Flemish, Modern Cuisine) and EssenCiel (French, Contemporary) operate at the €€€€ level, where the proposition involves longer tasting menus and a more formal service structure.
 Zappaz, priced at €€€ alongside Zarza, occupies a position where technical ambition and approachable format coexist.
 That price-to-quality positioning, combined with the Michelin recognition, makes it one of the more interesting propositions in the region for readers who want serious cooking without the full tasting-menu commitment.